cmg-dev/advanced_microservices/presi.md

 Processes as

-1. center of communication.
+1. central tool of communication.
-1. documentation.
+1. core of the documentation.
-1. base for Microservices.
+1. foundation for Microservices.
 ]

 ---